LiQiiiii/Awesome-VLA-Safety/README.md

 }
 ```

+---
+> 🌟 If you find this resource helpful, please consider to star this repository and cite our [work](#citation)!
+>
+> 🙋 Please let us know if you find out a mistake or have any suggestions!
+>
+> **To add new papers or models**
+>
+> Should you identify any related work that has not been included, please feel free to notify us via Github PR or email: yin.bo@u.nus.edu, liqi@u.nus.edu.
+We will add your paper to the list as soon as possible.

+---

 <p align="center">
   <img src="assets/vla_safety_tree.jpg" alt="Taxonomy" style="max-width:100%;" /><br />
   <strong>Figure 1.
 An overview of the VLA safety landscape covered in this survey.</strong>